 It was good but a little too sweet.
 I knew I could make it better.
 Recreating dishes at home is my hobby and it’s pretty simple when the ingredients are listed on the container.

 First, you need to poach the chicken breasts.
 Simply place the chicken breasts in a skillet or a saucepan with enough water to cover.
-Adding some apple cider vinegar and salt will add flavor to the chicken while it’s poaching.
+Adding some apple cider vinegar and salt will give flavor to the chicken while it’s poaching.
 Once it comes to a boil, remove from heat and cover the pan.
 Do not remove the cover because you’ll let out all the steam which is needed to cook the chicken.
-Let it sit for 20 – 30 minutes depending on what size chicken breasts you’re using.
+Let it sit for 20 - 30 minutes depending on what size chicken breasts you’re using.

 How does this work?
 Once the water boils, the pan is covered then removed from heat.
 The temperature of the water starts to go down, yet it’s still hot enough to cook the chicken without over boiling.